-In the past few years, Internet of Things or IoT has made a transformative impact on every industry vertical.
+In the past few years, the Internet of Things or IoT has made a transformative impact on every industry vertical.
 This revolution is fueled by the enterprises looking to change the way they transact business and manage operations.
 Along with Virtual Reality, it became a reality in the last year and it will continue to rule the roost in 2017 as well.
 The smart and connected devices are serving as the main drivers of this transformational phase.
 According to a research made by BI Intelligence, it was found that the number of connected devices may rise to 34 billion in 2020 and expenditure on IoT solutions over the same period of time may sum up to $6 trillion.
 With the development of innovative hardware to support this technology, this year will unleash its potential to the optimum.
 The top IoT trends for 2017 may be:

 IoT in Omni-channel Retail:

 The businesses have already felt the influence of IoT in their management practices and marketing.
 In fact, the latter will be transformed largely by this technology.
 The convergence of the physical world and digital spaces is evidently seen across the channels.
 The omnichannel approach in retail marketing focuses on customer behaviors more comprehensively.
-There will be an increased usage of beacons, sensors, and digitization for managing interactions with customers at every touch point.
+There will be increased usage of beacons, sensors, and digitization for managing interactions with customers at every touchpoint.
 Connected shopping experiences will become possible with IoT devices.

 Smarter APIs Will Emerge:

 If an enterprise is looking to tap the potential of IoT, It needs to implement stronger and smarter APIs or Application Programming Interfaces.
 These interfaces connect the data with IoT to create an authoritative network.
 It can enable connectivity for multiple devices and unravel unforeseen possibilities in this domain.
 In 2017, the empowerment of IoT will largely rely on smart APIs having strong cognitive capabilities for enhanced performances.